cerjey13/rifa/README.md

 ## 🚀 Deployment

 Deployed on Railway with GitHub Actions CI/CD.
-Each commit to develop branch triggers a new deployment.
+Each commit to main branch triggers a new deployment.

 ## 📜 License